apache/flink/docs/setup/config.md

 - `taskmanager.log.path`: The config parameter defining the taskmanager log file location

+- `jobmanager.web.address`: Address of the JobManager's web interface (DEFAULT: 0.0.0.0).

 - `jobmanager.web.port`: Port of the JobManager's web interface (DEFAULT: 8081).

 - `jobmanager.web.tmpdir`: This configuration parameter allows defining the Flink web directory to be used by the web interface.
 The web interface